 For Giannecchini, who faces the grim reality that she has an 80% chance of dying within the next two years despite aggressive treatment, it was a hard-fought battle.
 She has said that she feels like despite the hardships, her lawsuit “accomplished something,” and she hopes that Johnson & Johnson will now add warning labels to its products in an effort to protect other women from an increased risk of ovarian cancer.

 Although Ms. Giannecchini’s verdict is the third of several large talcum powder verdicts granted against Johnson & Johnson for ovarian cancer, the manufacturer continues to stand by their product.
-Carol Goodrich, spokesperson for Johnson & Johnson, stated on behalf of the company, “We deeply sympathize with the women and families affected by ovarian cancer.”
+Carol Goodrich, a spokesperson for Johnson & Johnson, stated on behalf of the company, “We deeply sympathize with the women and families affected by ovarian cancer.”
 Nonetheless, Goodrich continued, “We will appeal…because we are guided by science, which supports the safety of Johnson’s Baby Powder.”

 Does J&J Put Profits Over People?